katerinanavab/javadocs/docs/unit09/notes903.md

 ```

 {:.highlight}
-To overload a method the method must have the same name, but the parameter list must be different in some way.
+To **overload** a method the method must have the _same name_, but the _parameter list must be different_ in some way.
 It can have a different number of parameters, different types of parameters, and/or a different order for the parameter types.
 The return type can also be different but you can't have two methods that differ only in their return type.

 ### Inherited Get/Set Methods